An Epic Perth to Kalbarri Road Trip Itinerary

 The distance from Perth to Kalbarri is 570 kilometres, which is about a 6-hour drive.

 I recommend driving to Kalbarri to get the most out of your visit there, as public transport within Kalbarri is non-existent.
+If you need to hire a car, you can compare prices and availability across the largest range of suppliers to get the best deal on car hire here.

 Just double-check if you are hiring a car about taking it on unsealed roads, such as in the national park where there are gravel roads in some places.